PacificBiosciences/FALCON/examples/readme.md

-Running an AWS instance that has HBAR-DTK + Falcon pre-installed
+Running an Amazon EC2 instance that has HBAR-DTK + Falcon pre-installed
 ================================================================

 1. Install the latest verison of StarCluster